Instrument used to measure wind speed

 2. **Wind Vane**

-A wind vane is designed to indicate wind direction.
-It generally consists of a pole and a rotating arrow or blade that aligns with the wind.
+A wind vane shows which way the wind is blowing.
+It usually has a pole and a rotating arrow or blade that points with the wind.

 3. **Wind Rod**